A Minimal Formulation of Session Types: The Sessions of Trios in Concert: Decomposing Session-Typed Processes

 \paragraph{The Breakdown Function.} Given a context $\widetilde x$ and a $k>0$, the breakdown of an indexed process $P$, denoted $\B{k}{\tilde x}{P}$, is defined recursively on the structure of processes.
 The definition of $\B{k}{\tilde x}{-}$ relies on an auxiliary breakdown function on values, denoted $\V{k}{\tilde x}{-}$.
 When $V = y$, then the breakdown function is simply the identity: $\V{}{\tilde x}{y} = y$.

 The breakdown function relies on type information, in two ways.
 First, names are decomposed based on their session types.
 Second, for most constructs the shape of decomposed process depends on whether the associated session type is tail-recursive or not.
-The definition of the breakdown function is given in \tabref{t:bdowncore}.
+The definition of the breakdown function is given in \Cref{mst:t:bdowncore}.
 Next, we describe each of the cases of the definition.
-In \secref{ss:examples} (Page~\pageref{ss:examples}) we develop several examples.
+In \Cref{mst:ss:examples} (Page~\pageref{mst:ss:examples}) we develop several examples.

 \paragraph{Output:} The decomposition of $\bout{u_i}{V}Q$ is arguably the most interesting case, as both the sent value $V$ and the continuation $Q$ have to be decomposed.
 We distinguish two cases: \begin{itemize} \item If $\neg\tr(u_i)$ then $u_i$ is linear or shared, and then we have: